Nonlinear shallow-water waves with vertical odd viscosity: Formulation

 \subsection{Nondimensionalisation and scaling}

-We nondimensionalise the equations using the depth of the fluid $H$.
-In order to explore the shallow water behaviour, we assume that the typical waves have a horizontal length scale $L$ which will taken to be much larger than $H$.
-In this vein, we denote the shallow water parameter $\mu=H/L\ll 1$.
+We nondimensionalise the equations using the depth of the fluid $H$ as the vertical length scale and denote the horizontal length scale $L$.
+The shallow water parameter is given by $\mu=H/L$, and since we are exploring shallow-water theory we assume $\mu\ll 1$.
 We denote by $U=\sqrt{gH}$ a typical velocity scale in the $xy$-plane, which we take as a reference velocity.
-This implies a time scale of $H/U$, and a pressure scale of $\rho U^2$.
-Under this scaling, partial derivatives change according to
+This implies a time scale of $L/U$, and a pressure scale of $\rho U^2$.
 It follows from the incompressibility condition~\eqref{eq:cont} that the velocity in the $z$-direction is of dimension $\mu U$.
-In dimensionless form, the system~\eqref{eq:cont}-\eqref{eq:momxy} becomes
+We write